 Please check Blackboard or Classting app. frequently.
-Assignments, announcements, grades, etc. will be posted on either one (sometimes on both).
-When items are posted, you will receive an email informing you of the fact.
+Assignments, announcements, grades, etc. will be posted on either one.
+When items are posted, if it is critical one, you will receive an email informing you of the fact.
 At that point, you will be presumed to know what has been posted.
 We suggest that you check Blackboard or Classting app. before you email your TA or professor.